anshuman2601/Email-Checkout-Tracker/README.md

 Most importantly, this should be fun.
 If you enjoy working on this project, you will enjoy being a part of this team.

 Levi

+# SETUP

+1. All files to remain consistent within the same folder as the python program is localized within the directory.

+2. In this case, run the tracker.py program, either from your terminal or double-click the file.

+3. In the next step, since this is pre-built, it is going to scan the email receipt automatically, and then ask for the reminder timeline(in Days only)

+4. Since it does not have a GUI, this task will be performed within the terminal and display the results there.